titipata/pubmed_parser/README.md

 ## Example Usage with PySpark

-This script takes about 3.1 mins to parse all Pubmed Open-Access subset using PySpark on Amazon EC2 `r3.8xlarge` (with 32 cores).
+This script takes about 3.1 mins to parse all Pubmed Open Access subset using PySpark on Amazon EC2 `r3.8xlarge` (with 32 cores).

 ```python
 import pandas as pd